MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/gestures/drag-and-drop.md

 > [!TIP]
 > On iOS, Android, and UWP, a drag gesture is initiated with a long-press followed by a drag.

+For an example of using `DragGestureRecognizer` commands, see the [sample](https://docs.microsoft.com/samples/xamarin/xamarin-forms-samples/workingwithgestures-draganddropgesture/).

 ## Build a data package